Abhilash-Ponnachan/JSModules/modularity.md

 2) **Module Object & IIFE**
     In this approach we can reduce the global namespace pollution by having just one global object that will have all the methods needed.
     We normally need an additional JS file to define our global application object.
-    Then in each of the other JS files we wrap the entire code in an IIFE and within that add the fucntions to our global object as its methods.
+    Then in each of the other JS files we wrap the entire code in an IIFE and within that add the fucntions to our global object as its methods (this is also known as the 'module pattern').
-    This way everything within teh IIFE remains private to that and only one object is exposed globally.
+    This way everything within the IIFE remains private to that and only one object is exposed globally.
     This was a common approach taken by the early libraries such as jQuery (the global object is '$').
     This still we have the same issues with :
     a) *Lack of Dependency Resolution*